 3. Disadvantages of Delaware corporations

-Besides many benefits for Delaware corporations, there are some difficulties that corporations have to be faced with.
+Besides many benefits for Delaware corporations, there are some difficulties that corporations have to be faced.
 The disadvantages are more subjected to the corporations incorporated in the state but physically operated elsewhere.

 In terms of franchise tax, it could be disadvantageous to big corporations with more complicated structures.
 The filing fee could be more expensive and more complex to be settled.
 For companies formed in Delaware but do business in another state, it is compulsory to register for a foreign qualification to conduct its operations there.